Skyppex/cmdgate/README.md

 - `-s or --source` -> Path to file to read from, otherwise it uses stdin
 - `-d or --destination` -> Path to file to write to, otherwise it uses stdout
 - `-c or --command` -> cmd command to run *(REQUIRED)*
-- `-v or --version` -> This will print the version number (which will probably never change)
+- `-v or --version` -> This will print the version number

 ## Pull Requests & Issues